NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free Agency

 #Lions free agent pass-rusher Ziggy Ansah, one of the top pass-rushers on the market, has visits set with the #Bills and then the #Saints, sources say.
 Both quite interested.
 The physical is important, as he’s recovering from shoulder surgery.

-As Rapoport points out, Ansah's physical will be huge.
+As Rapoport pointed out, Ansah's physical will be important.
 Ansah only played in seven games, with two starts, in 2018 because of a shoulder injury.
 That injury eventually required surgery, which is largely why he hasn't been one of the hottest names on the market.

-Make no mistake, though, Ansah could end up being a huge value for whichever team eventually signs him.
+Make no mistake, though, Ansah could end up being huge value for whichever team eventually signs him.
 He had 12.0 sacks in 2017, and if he can get back to 100 percent, Ansah will likely be a double-digit sacker again.

 Prediction: Saints sign Ansah to a two-year deal.

-Ravens "Favorites" for Mark Ingram
+Ravens 'Favorites' for Mark Ingram

-While the Saints are looking to bring in another pass-rusher like Ansah.
+The Saints are looking to bring in another pass-rusher like Ansah.
 They aren't so interested in paying to retain running back Mark Ingram, though.

-It appears Ingram will be signing elsewhere this offseason, and, according to Rapoport, the Baltimore Ravens are the favorites to land him:
+It appears Ingram will be signing elsewhere this offseason, and the Baltimore Ravens are the favorites to land him, according to Rapoport:

 Ian Rapoport @RapSheet